dmcginley/blog_django_bootstrap5_project4/README.md

 * A few admin users to help keep the site clean and free from online abuse through the admin panel, with the ability when necessary to edit or delete posts & comments.

-* The blog fills the the purpose giving like minded coders a place to congregate and discuss code projects, and smiler in the style of a social media platform.
+* The blog fills the purpose of giving like minded coders a place to congregate and discuss code projects, in an environment smiler in the style of a social media platform.

 * On the blog you can upload rich-text, code blocks, images, and links.